-- Internal Disputes Resolution Procedure. - The role of the Pensions Advisory Service (TPAS), the Northern Ireland Ombudsman • and the Pensions Ombudsman.

-2.6 The law relating to internal controls and sound administration (TKU 2g)

-Including the obligation to administer the scheme in accordance with legal and regulatory requirements

-2.7 The interface between occupational schemes and state pension provision (TKU 2h) Including the implications of contracting out and the relationship between pension scheme benefits and means-tested state benefits
+- Internal Disputes Resolution Procedure. - The role of the Money and Pensions Service, the Northern Ireland Ombudsman and • the Pensions Ombudsman. - 2.6 The law relating to internal controls and sound administration (TKU 2g and GCOP) Including the obligation to administer the scheme in accordance with legal and regulatory requirements.
+This includes controls relating to financial transactions such as the receipt and investment of contributions and the payment of benefits. - 2.7 The interface between occupational schemes and state pension provision (TKU 2h) Including the implications of contracting out and the relationship between pension scheme benefits and means-tested state benefits.